srttk/PHP-MVC-Boilerplate/README.md

     <?php loadWidget('news', array('limit' => '5')); ?>

+### Credits

-Credits: Inspiration and some snippets taken from; CakePHP, Sitepoint, anantgarg.com and kuwamoto.org.
+Inspiration and some snippets taken from; CakePHP, Sitepoint, anantgarg.com and kuwamoto.org.

+### Disclaimer

-Disclaimer: This is a framework for experimental/educational purposes only and is not intended for production use.
+This is a framework for experimental/educational purposes only and is not intended for production use.
 There are many professional, popular, community-led frameworks out there.